nick-pateman-avalara/CQRSSample/Readme.md

 }
 ```

 Each feature folder contains all necessary logic for handling the feature and as such, can be changed independent of each other.
-In this sample they are V2 is a direct copy simply for demonstration purposes.

-> Note : As the PeopleV2 feature is a direct copy, it also occupies the same controller endpoint, and as a result you can only enable one of these features at a time.
+> Note : In this sample they are V2 is practically the same as V1, with the exception of a few tweaks here and there, such as not allowing the user to create more than one user with the same first and last name.
+Consider it as an incremental update to the older endpoint.

 ### - Dapper